Wednesday, 21 October 2020

 66 Columbia Street, Newark - Summer-Fall 1972

 Since I arrived back in Newark - after a 7-day-driving-marathon from San Francisco, California to New York - on 26 May 1972, a hot & muggy Friday, with no money at all, I had to make ends meet in an erratic way.
 I remember the exact moment Carey & Paul dropped me off on Ferry Street and waved goodbye.
 For a few moments I felt like a child abandoned to its own devices.
-After a little while I collected started walking towards Wilson Avenue and went into the back kitchen of the go-go bar on the corner of Wilson Ave & Barbara St to see Rodrigo who had been working at Alberto's bar kitchen since late 1971.
+After a little while I collected myself, started walking towards Wilson Avenue and went into the back kitchen of the go-go bar on the corner of Wilson Ave & Barbara St to see Rodrigo who had been working at Alberto's bar kitchen since late 1971.
 I asked him to mind my suitcase and guitar while I went around to Sing Sing to try and find some of the friends I had left behind.

 I wrote my Father in Brazil asking him for US$ 300 - but it would take 3 to 4 weeks for the money-order to come through in the mail.
-So in the meantime I made do relying on other people's charity.
-I promptly started visiting the few friends I still had left in the Ironbound around dinner time to share their bounty.
+So in the meantime I had to make do relying on other people's charity.
+I promptly started visiting the few friends I still had left in the Ironbound around dinner time to share their meals.
 Off the top of my head I remember Kuwenderson Walk, a young man from Bahia I had met in early 1972, and Damazio Nazaré, from Guarulhos-SP who I had worked with at the record factory - two friends who helped me with some food and sympathy.

 When I realized I couldn't find a job in San Francisco due to my lack of English I thought I'd solve this problem by going back East where factory work was a-plenty.
 Little did I know I was in for a rude awakening for when I arrived back in Newark in late May, I was told by my former employer they were not hiring at that moment due to their annual Collective Vacation in June - they'd shut down the whole factory for 4 weeks.
 I was mortified for I had no money to rent a room.
 I would stay over at friends' places and wander the streets of Newark until they came back from work and I could share a meal and a little corner in their flat for the night.